Atlas-Alignment: Making Interpretability Transferable Across Language Models

 Our goal is to align the latent representations of a subject model (of which we have no prior understanding) with a Concept Atlas, a labeled and interpretable latent space derived from a foundation model.
 Once aligned, the subject model inherits the interpretability of the atlas: its features can be queried, compared, and modified along semantically meaningful directions.

-This alignment requires only shared input data: by presenting the same dataset to both models and comparing activations, we can construct lightweight mappings that reveal the semantic structure of otherwise uninterpretable features.
+This alignment requires only shared input data: by passing the same dataset through both models and comparing activations, we can construct lightweight mappings that reveal the semantic structure of otherwise uninterpretable features.